abdulrhmansaad456eg/CodeAlpha_SecureCodingReview/README.md

 ## Project Overview

 This project demonstrates a complete secure coding review workflow, from identifying vulnerabilities in a deliberately insecure Flask application to implementing professional remediation measures.
-The project serves as a practical learning resource for understanding common web application security flaws and their solutions.
+This project was built to practice identifying and fixing common Flask web application vulnerabilities.

 ## Project Structure